David Luiz seals record move from Chelsea to PSG

 "Paris St Germain is delighted to announce the transfer of Brazilian international David Luiz from Chelsea for the next five years," read a statement on the club's website (www.psg.fr).

-No financial details were disclosed but media reports estimate the fee for the 27-year-old World Cup centre back is worth between 40 ($67.16 million) and 50 million pounds.
+No financial details were disclosed but media reports estimate the fee for the 27-year-old World Cup center back is worth between 40 ($67.16 million) and 50 million pounds.

 That surpasses the 36 million pounds PSG paid AC Milan in 2012 for Luiz's World Cup partner Thiago Silva.